Zoomed Image

 Introduction to Barcodes

-This chapter introduces barcode technology as it applies to asset tracking in xAssets -- what barcodes are, which types are supported, which scanners to use, and how RFID compares.
+This chapter introduces barcode technology as it applies to asset tracking in xAssets -- what barcodes are, which types are supported, the three scanning models (Keywedge, Camera, Intelligent), and how RFID compares.

 What is a Barcode?